• Post author:

 https://en.wikipedia.org/wiki/Shuhari

-Ha – The Journeyman stage
+Ha – The Journeyman Stage

 In ha, once we have disciplined ourselves to acquire the forms and movements, we make innovations.
-In this process the forms may be broken and discarded.
+In this process, the forms may be broken and discarded.

 https://en.wikipedia.org/wiki/Shuhari

 In Ha, we are beyond the basics and now understand the theory behind why we do certain things.
-We can clearly evaluate different alternatives and decide on which one to take.
+We can evaluate different alternatives and decide on which one to take.

-Ri – The master stage
+Ri – The Master Stage

 In ri, we completely depart from the forms, open the door to creative technique, and arrive in a place where we act in accordance with what our heart/mind desires, unhindered while not overstepping laws.